+Notes: 1.
+Only available for the local RAM area.

-Note 2: The function to stop peripheral I/O operation in a break is called the peripheral break function.
+- The function to stop peripheral I/O operation in a break is called the peripheral break function.
 Whether peripheral emulation functions are set or not is determined by the debugger.
 Refer to the manual for the debugger you are using for how to set them.

-Refer to the manual for the MCU you are using to check whether peripheral emulation functions are set.

-Note 3: For this function, any 32-bit value which is debugging information from the debugger is specified and held in the debugging startup register while the emulator is connected.
-This function can be used to determine the state of the emulator being connected or not from within user programs (refer to cautionary note No.31 of section 4.2).

-Note 4: The resolution of the measured times depends on the interface used for the connection (e.g., 90.9-nsec resolution for a 4-pin LPD connection running at 11 MHz).
+Refer to the manual for the MCU you are using to check whether peripheral emulation functions are set. - 3.
+For this function, any 32-bit value which is debugging information from the debugger is specified and held in the debugging startup register while the emulator is connected.
+This function can be used to determine the state of the emulator being connected or not from within user programs (refer to section 4.2.31). - 4.
+The resolution of the measured times depends on the interface used for the connection (e.g., 90.9-nsec resolution for a 4-pin LPD connection running at 11 MHz).